Rizama-Victor/Real-Time-Traffic-Object-Detection-Using-Detectron-2-With-Faster-RCNN/README.md

 | **APl (Large Objects)**                  | 53.1  |
 | **AR@50-95**                  | 57.9             |

 9. **Inferencing and Visualization:** The trained model was used to make predictions on test images.
 The predicted bounding boxes and class labels were visualized using matplotlib for clear result display.
-This involved the use of 3 function namely:
+This involved the use of 3 functions namely:
     - _predict_and_display_frame()_ function which received an image frame, performed inference using the trained model, and draws bounding boxes with class labels on detected traffic objects.
     - _live_tracking()_ function read video frames one by one using OpenCV, applied the model predictions, and returned the processed frames simulating real-time object tracking.
     - _detect_objects_in_image()_ function took a still image as input and performed the object detection, returning the labeled image output.